Do I Belong Here?

 Belonging is Good Business

 Retaining the best talent requires that leaders meet one of the most basic human needs – the need to belong.
 For decades it has been well established that the desire to belong is a fundamental human need.
 It has even been argued that belonging is the most basic social need we have as humans.
 Belonging is not just a desire that helps us feel pleasant or satisfied.
 It is, in fact, beneficial to our survival – truly a human need.

 Consider that the average employee spends about 1/3 of their adult life working or at work.
 In addition, "when people feel like they belong at work, they are more productive, motivated, engaged, and 3.5 times more likely to contribute to their fullest potential.“ They are also less likely to depart from their workplace in search of another.
 Researchers found that feeling excluded is significantly more likely to lead to job dissatisfaction, quitting, and health problems.
 It follows then that business owners and leaders should create a strong sense of belonging for all of their employees.
-It is good for your business and good for their health.
+It is good for your business and good for your employees.

 The Science of Belonging

 Our brains are created for belonging.
 We all have the innate desire to experience healthy relationships.
 Our sense of belonging increases with two factors: 1) we have frequent, positive, personal interactions with others, and 2) we are recognized and valued for our uniqueness.
 In other words, we want to be known and appreciated.
 These two needs are driven by the relational circuits in our brains.
 These circuits are in the right brain and drive our reactions and interactions with others.
 (Learn more about your Logical and Relational neural circuits here.)

 Modern brain science research shows that our brains are answering four key questions leading to our survival and satisfaction in life: